top of page

 La Migra, Let's Run!

-"La Migra, Let's Run" is a deeply personal solo performance that brings to life the struggles of immigrants.
-It explores the challenges of assimilation and cultural acculturation that often accompany the immigrant experience.
+"La Migra, Let's Run is a dance theater choreographic work that began in 2014 and since then, has had many iterations.
+It began as a deeply personal solo performance that personifies an immigrant's life as I explored my own challenges of assimilation and cultural acculturation that often accompany the immigrant experience.

-This work reflects my own journey as a Filipino immigrant in the USA, intertwining personal narratives with political themes.
+This work reflects my journey as a Filipino immigrant in the USA, intertwining personal narratives with political themes.
 The fear of deportation and the potential separation from my U.S.-born Filipinx daughter inspired this solo performance.
-It was a direct response to the passing of SB1070, a 2010 legislative act that allowed state law enforcement officers to stop and arrest suspected undocumented immigrants.
-This law also required immigrants over 18 to carry a certificate of alien registration at all times, resulting in increased racial profiling and growing anti-immigration sentiments.
-This new awareness of U.S. laws prompted me to examine historical regulations that have perpetuated nativism in American history, such as the Naturalization Act and the Asian Exclusion Act.
+It was a direct response to the passing of SB1070, a 2010 legislative act that allowed state law enforcement officers to stop and arrest suspected undocumented immigrants, resulting in increased racial profiling and growing anti-immigration sentiments towards immigrants of color.
+My new awareness on these discriminatory policies prompted me to examine historical regulations that have perpetuated "nativism" in American history, such as the Naturalization Act and the Asian Exclusion Act.
+In US history, nativism is an ideology that was used to justify governmental policies that suggests a hierarchal importance of native-born Americans, in this case, they were referring NOT to the First peoples of this nation but the settlers.

-Through the use of caricatures, I made bold statements portraying the stereotypes immigrants often encounter, offering insight into how white America perceives immigrants.
-The symbolism of a mime—an art form characterized by clowning, white makeup, and gestural storytelling—was employed to convey the erasure of the immigrant's voice and the pressure to conform to whiteness.
-This approach highlights how immigrants of color frequently feel compelled to assimilate into white culture for acceptance, opportunities, and even survival.
+Through the use of caricatures, I made bold statements through stereotypes characterization, demonstrating an anti- immigrant sentiment as promoted through media and entertainment.
+The symbolism of a mime—an art form characterized by clowning, white makeup, and gestural storytelling—was employed to convey the erasure of the immigrant's voice and the pressure to conform to whiteness for acceptance, opportunities, and even survival.

 PLAY BALL

-I created this work with an intergenerational cast, including my then 6 year old daughter.
-Performers came from different dance backgrounds, from a social dancer, a high schooler, a college dance major student, to a film maker interested in dance.
+I created this work with an intergenerational cast, including my then 6-year-old daughter.
+I worked with dancers from different dance backgrounds and experience in performance- from a filmmaker who loves dance, a gymnast and pole dancer, Appomattox Governor's School for the Arts high school students, VCU college dance majors, and a 6-year-old girl, my daughter.
 We interviewed family on their immigration journeys as part of the process.
+This marked the beginning of AniMalayaWorks Collective.

 More Sources for Research: The Star-Spangled Banner" documentary created by students of Morgan State University.